Summary of qualifications

 Master of Science in Zoology – Department of Zoology, University of Calcutta, Kolkata, India

-Bachelor of Science in Zoology (Honours) – Asutosh College, University of Calcutta, Kolkata, India
+Bachelor of Science in Zoology (Honors) – Asutosh College, University of Calcutta, Kolkata, India

 Personal skills and competences

-- Molecular ecological techniques: Enzyme assays, Western blot, DNA extraction, isozyme studies on
+- Molecular techniques: Enzyme assays, Western blot, DNA extraction, isozyme studies on

-- Neuroethological techniques: Honey bee brain dissection, performing taste assays, PER for honey bees, Y-maze for bee vision experiments, basics in sample preparation and tip recording electrophysiology, honey bee antennal sample preparation for scanning electron microscopy, video recording behavior and analyzing video data.
+- Neuroethological techniques: Honey bee live brain dissection, performing taste assays, electrophysiology and electroantennogram, PER for honey bees, Y-maze for bee vision experiments, basics in sample preparation and tip recording electrophysiology, honey bee antennal sample preparation for scanning electron microscopy, video recording behavior and analyzing video data using Noldus.

-- Software: GraphPad Prism, Statistica, Noldus, ImageJ and R. Competent in MS Office.
-Basic knowledge of Windows OS (7, 8, 10) and Photoshop.
+- Software: Multiquant, Markerview, Analyst, Peak Viewer, Proteome Discoverer version 2.2, R, Statistica, Noldus, ImageJ, MedCalc, GraphPad Prism, Endnote, Qualtrics, Leica LAS EZ and PopGen.
+Competent in MS Office.
+Basic knowledge of MATLAB, SPSS, Windows OS (7, 8, 10) and Photoshop.

-- Interdisciplinary skills and collaboration: I am currently collaborating with Dept. of Integrative Biology, Dept. of Veterinary Sciences and Dept. of Chemistry at Oregon State University for successful completion of current laboratory projects.
-During my PhD I worked at the Ecology Research Unit and I successfully collaborated with the Molecular Cardiology Laboratory, University of Calcutta, Game and Wildlife Conservation Trust UK, Institute of Neuroscience Newcastle University UK, Department of Chemistry, Agharkar Research Institute India and IISER (Trivandrum) India.
+- Interdisciplinary skills and collaboration: I am currently collaborating with various departments at the Oregon State University for successful completion of current laboratory projects.
+During my PhD I worked at the Ecology Research Unit and I successfully collaborated with the Molecular Cardiology Laboratory (University of Calcutta), Game and Wildlife Conservation Trust (UK), Institute of Neuroscience (Newcastle University, UK), Agharkar Research Institute (Pune, India) and Indian Institutes of Science Education and Research (Trivandrum, India).

 Professional trainings undertaken